 Ken Holmes, Senior Manager, Digital Marketing and Communications

-What is your role at UWGP?
-I mostly oversee our large scale communications—from mass emails and social media to direct mail and brochures.
+What is your role at UWSM?
+I mostly oversee our large-scale communications—from mass emails and social media to direct mail and brochures.
 I'm actually in charge of this website.

 What’s your favorite work moment so far?
 I really love to volunteer with the community partners that we support.
 It seems like every single volunteer opportunity is suddenly my new favorite work moment.

 How do you take your coffee or tea?
 Black with two ice cubes